BorgwardtLab/HOGImine/README.md

 by considering higher-order interactions of genes and by allowing multiple encodings for the genetic variants.
 Moreover, our method can exploit prior biological knowledge on gene interactions, such as protein-protein interaction networks, genetic pathways and protein complexes, to restrict its search space.
 HOGImine accepts both binary encodings and additive encodings for the markers.

+### Citing our work
+HOGImine is described in the following paper:
+> Paolo Pellizzoni, Giulia Muzio and Karsten Borgwardt. *Higher-order genetic interaction discovery with network-based biological priors.* ISMB 2023.

 ### Compilation
 Compilation uses make.
 Currently the code is compiled with ```gcc-12```, but other compilers might work as well.